will-aleyegn/TOSCA_DEV/components/MANUFACTURER_DOCS_INDEX.md

 4. Only implement software workarounds if hardware doesn't support the feature

 **Example:**
-- ❌ BAD: Implement frame rate throttling in software
+- [FAILED] BAD: Implement frame rate throttling in software
-- ✅ GOOD: Use camera's `AcquisitionFrameRate` feature
+- [DONE] GOOD: Use camera's `AcquisitionFrameRate` feature

 ---